The Importance of Disability Insurance for Freelancers

 Why Disability Insurance for Freelancers Matters

 Freelancers are on the rise.
 According to the Freelancers Union, 54 million Americans did freelance work in 2015.
 That’s a seven percent jump from the previous year.
 Online networks and other freelancing sites are making it easier to find work as a self-employed individual.
 Additionally, many companies are contracting out work to freelance employees as an alternative to full-time hires.
 Despite numerous benefits, freelancers can be at a disadvantage when it comes to protecting their assets.
-Without the safety net of a major corporation, freelancers often have to fill in the gaps by finding their own sources of insurance.
+Without the safety net of a major corporation, freelancers often have to fill in the gaps by finding disability insurance for freelancers.
 As a result, many freelancers forgo important forms of coverage, including disability insurance.

 Why Freelancers Need Disability Insurance